 Read more about cradle cap care.

 - Breast milk diaper rash treatment.
-Using breast milk to treat and prevent normal nappy rash. (not to be used if your baby has a yeast infection)
+Use breast milk to treat and prevent normal nappy rash.
+Do not use if your baby has a yeast infection.

 Read more about yeast diaper rash infections.